TheblueMan003/StarLight/README.md

 Here is a list of used attributes by the compiler:
 - `criterion`: specify the criterion when other than dummy.
 (JAVA Only)
 - `nbt`: specify the nbt of the variable (for variable of type json & marked as scoreboard)
+- `type`: specify the type of the variable for nbt assigment (for variable of type json & marked as scoreboard) (by default it is infered at asignment location but double is not supported by the inferer and must be specified manually)
 - `name`: force the name of the variable (use for inter compatibility with other datapack)
 - `scoreboard`: force the scoreboard of the variable (use for inter compatibility with other datapack)
 - `versionSpecific`: Append the version to the name of the variable